Macbook mockups of Swidge

 Insights

-63% of users reported difficulty in managing priorities,
+Reported difficulty in managing their priorities,

-50% of users have difficulty keeping track of varying tasks.
+Have difficulty keeping track of varying tasks.

-75% of users want dedicated dashboards for distinct contexts
+Want dedicated dashboard for distinct contexts

 Research backed decisions